 The best way to diagnose breast cancer is to be proactive through the following 3 things:

-3. If you are over the age of 40, routine mammography should be performed.
-If you have a family history of breast cancer routine mammogram screens should be initiated earlier.
+- If you are over the age of 40, routine mammography should be performed.
+If you have a family history of breast cancer, routine screening mammography should be initiated earlier.
+As recommended by American Cancer Society.

 The earlier breast cancer is found and diagnosed, the better your chances of beating it.